-Style Pros Cons s With a replaceable clamp bar, these pneumatic or hydraulic clamps swing left or right when opening and closing for easy insertion and removal of the workpiece.
-Swing Clamp See Table 11.
+Style Pros Cons With a replaceable clamp bar, these pneumatic or hydraul opening and closing for easy insertion and removal of the Swing Clamp See Table 11.
 Available with pneumatic or hydraulic cylinders.
 Arms rotate 90°, then down.
 Quick swing and clamp movement.
 Can be right or left hand swing.
 Allows for variation in workpiece thickness.
 Multiple mounting and arm options.
 See Table 11.
 Single ended torque and Holding Force calculations apply.
-Work Supports Similar to straight-line clamps, work supports can be positioned to press and hold any workpiece in position.
-Spring loaded plunger keeps contact with workpiece.
+Work Supports Similar to straight-line clamps, work supports can be posi workpiece in position. tioned to press and hold any Spring loaded plunger keeps contact with workpiece.
 Size variance allowed.
 Adjustable pressure and Exerting Force.
 See Table 11.
 With hallowed through hole center, any rod can be actuated to move the stroke length of the cylinder.
 Can push or pull.
+Can actuate a rod of any shape or length.
 Can actuate a rod of any shape or length.
 Hallow Cylinder